-- 6.5.1 Policy BE3 supports the provision of new jobs in the District to 2031 by guiding the type of development that will be permitted in existing employment areas.
-It reflects the National Planning Policy Framework (NPPF) by planning to meet the development needs of business and supporting sustainable economic growth. - 6.5.2 Harborough District contains a wide variety of established employment areas in a range of locations which provide a diverse stock of commercial buildings in terms of size, type, quality and condition.
+6.5.1 Policy BE3 supports the provision of new jobs in the District to 2031 by guiding the type of development that will be permitted in existing employment areas.
+It reflects Paragraph 22 of the National Planning Policy Framework (NPPF), which discourages longer term protection for sites where there is no reasonable prospect of employment use, while planning to meet the development needs of business and support the economy.

+6.5.2 Harborough District contains a wide variety of established employment areas in a range of locations which provide a diverse stock of commercial buildings in terms of size, type, quality and condition.
 These areas play a significant role in the local economy and provide job opportunities that already help to meet local employment needs.
 The Leicester and Leicestershire Housing and Employment Development Needs Assessment (HEDNA), 2017 forecasts the demand for employment land and floorspace over the plan period, but does not take account of the quality of existing stock or demand arising from its renewal.
 Protecting identified employment areas and encouraging their renewal, where appropriate, therefore reduces the need for new employment allocations.